PheelaV/LittleRatura/README.md

 ### steps:

 1. make sure that the document name is in lowercase separated by '-'
-1. fill queue folder with docx documents
+1. fill queue folder with the docx documents
 1. execute **docxToMd.ps1**
-1. that is all
+1. the document has been moved to /docs/processed and a MD file with a FrontMatter header has been generated
+1. fill in the header and you are good to go

 # Welcome to GitHub Pages